hibbitts-design/hibbitts-design-org-learn/pages/02.coursehub/08.developing-locally-using-MAMP/docs.md

 ##### 10. Open the folder holding the cloned Course Hub repository on your computer

-##### 11. Create a symbolic link for the "pages" folder, and name this link "pages"
+##### 11. Create a symbolic link for the "pages" folder, move it to your desktop, and then name this link "pages"

-##### 12. Create a symbolic link for the "themes" folder, and name this link "theme"
+##### 12. Create a symbolic link for the "themes" folder, move it to your desktop, and name this link "theme"

-##### 13. Replace the "pages" folder within your local install of Course Hub with the newly created "pages" symbolic link
+##### 13. Replace the "pages" folder within your local install of Course Hub with the newly created "pages" symbolic link on your desktop

-##### 14. Replace the "themes" folder within your local install of Course Hub with the newly created "themes" symbolic link
+##### 14. Replace the "themes" folder within your local install of Course Hub with the newly created "themes" symbolic link on your desktop

 Congratulations!
 You now have a local copy of your own Course Hub running.